 Each year before my league’s scheduled draft date I visit the ESPN website and look at the lists from each of their top analysts.
 They usually each have lists by position as well as an overall list based on your league’s format of PPR (points per reception) or non-PPR.
 (If you’re not sure which format your league is login to your online portal and check the setup or just ask your league administrator.)

 In addition to checking the ranking lists from ESPN’s analysts, I also make sure to read their articles on which players are expected to be sleepers or busts for the year.
 With this knowledge I then generate my own list of ranked players in excel, following the general order that the analysts seem to agree on and giving more weight to sleepers and less weight to busts according to the information I gathered.
 (My personal rule is that I give value to a sleeper or bust if at least two analysts seem to agree on the classification.)
 You can research sleepers, busts, and opinions on draft order with a simple google search and find many helpful resources, but I primarily use the information provided by ESPN.

 If it feels too overwhelming to compile your own draft list, then don’t sweat it!
-You can just print out the list already compiled by one of the analysts directly from the ESPN site.
+You can just download and print out cheat sheets directly from the ESPN site.